quantumlib/Cirq/docs/ionq/circuits.md

 A useful way to generate a set of `cirq.LineQubit`s is to use the `range` method on this class, which functions similar to Python's native `range`.
-For example to create three qubits, with indices 0, 1, and 2 one can do
+For example to create three qubits, with indices 0, 1, and 2 you can do
 ```python
 q0, q1, q2 = cirq.LineQubit.range(3)
 ```